egregors/cbrf/README.md

 ### API

-To get raw XML answers you should use `cbrf.api` methods:
+To get raw XML answers you should use `cbrf.api` or `cbrf.asyncio.api` methods:

 ```
 >>> import cbrf
+>>> from cbrf.const import CurrencyCodes

 >>> cbrf.get_currencies_info()
 <Element 'Valuta' at 0x10b91f688>